robinboncoeur/Art/docs/writing/Writing.md

 Mara's eyes flicked to her sister.

-"Bend your knee."
+"Show me how you bend."

-"It hurts!"
+"But it hurts to do so!"

 "Not as much as disability.
 Do it."

-Katya puffed, grimaced, bent her knee and winced.
+Katya puffed, grimaced, slowly bent her knee and winced.

 "Again."

 Katya's head dipped.
-Bent her knee more slowly.
+She bent her knee even more slowly.
 And longer.
 Mara nodded, once.

 "Have either of you eaten?"